COS301-SE-2025/Mavito/Documentation/Functional Requirements/Mavito Functional Requirements v1.0.1.md

 - **FR8: Community and Collaboration**
     - FR8.1 Term Change Voting System
         - FR8.1.1 The system shall allow users to upvote/downvote term changes (similar to iNaturalist/Reddit).
+ - FR8.2 Contributor Leaderboards
+        - FR8.2.1 The system shall display leaderboards for top contributors (filterable by community/region).
+    - FR8.3 Contribution Notifications
+        - FR8.3.1 The system shall notify users when their contributions are accepted or rejected.